aws-ia/ecs-blueprints/terraform/ec2-examples/vllm-gpu/README.md

 # ECS inference using vLLM

-This solution blueprint creates the infrastructure to run models with tensor parallelism in multiple GPUs within a single node with vLLM
+This solution blueprint creates the infrastructure to run models in multiple GPUs using tensor parallelism within a single task with vLLM

 ## Components

-* ECS service definition:
+* ECS service:
-  * vllm service: runs an instance of unsloth/Meta-Llama-3.1-8B-Instruct in 4 GPUs within a g5.12xlarge instance
+  * vllm service: runs an inference task of unsloth/Meta-Llama-3.1-8B-Instruct in 4 GPUs within a g5.12xlarge instance

 ## Deployment